marina601/easy-cocktail-recipes/README.md

 - [Contact.html](contact.html)
    - Contact form is powered by mailJS.
    - Contact form uses the “POST” method to send information from the user.
-   - When the submit button is pressed the button text content is "Sending ... ".
+   - When the submit button is pressed the button text value is "Sending ... ".
+   - The submit button is temporalily disabled to prevent the user from clicking it again during sending.
-   - Once the user sends the message an alert window is displayed letting the user know the content has been sent.
+   - Once the user sends the form, an alert window is displayed letting the user know the content has been sent.
    - If the message is not sent an alert window will be displayed letting the user know something has gone wrong.
+   - In case of an error the submit button is disables.
    - The user also receives an automatic reply from mailJS.
+   - The site owner recieves an eamil from emailJS with all the information submitted from the user.

 ### Features Left to Implements